A guide to the best attractions, sights, and most beautiful places in Tenerife North

 - Shopping in La Laguna at its quirky, cute little shops.
 Main shopping streets are Obispo Rey Redondo and Carrera Streets

-7. Visit Santa Cruz de Tenerife
+9. Visit Santa Cruz de Tenerife

-The largest town of the island, and probably the only one with real city vibes, boasts a wide range of cultural activities, excellent restaurants and beautiful architecture.
+The largest town on the island and probably the only one with real city vibes boasts a wide range of cultural activities, excellent restaurants, and beautiful architecture.

-- Auditorio de Tenerife – the spectacular auditorium built by star-architect Santiago Calatrava
+- Auditorio de Tenerife – the spectacular auditorium built by star architect Santiago Calatrava

 - Barrio de la Concepción – the historic, picturesque quarter of Santa Cruz